 Reduce victim reported crime by 38% by 2014, maintaining or improving thereafter

-The measure used for this target is the rate of victim reported crime, which is a better indicator of community safety than the total number of criminal offences recorded (where an increase could simply be due to an increase in proactive measures by police).
+The measure used for this target is the rate of offences reported by victims, which is a better indicator of community safety than the total number of criminal offences recorded (where an increase could simply be due to an increase in proactive measures by police).